Forklift loading two pallets onto a truck

 • Use strapping for additional security: Consider using strapping to further secure the load and bind the goods together.

 Pallets are available in several standard sizes, helping optimize supply chain operations.
 A standard pallet is 40 x 48 x 5 inches, and most shipping companies base their freight charges on pallet volume.
-Using pallets can add 20% 30% volume to a shipment, so proper optimization is essential to ensure pallets achieve maximum volume.
+Using pallets can add 20% 30% volume to a shipment, so proper optimization is essential to ensure the pallets achieve maximum volume.
 Most companies use standard-sized boxes that are easier to stack without wasting space, but this isn’t possible for every order.

 Pallets can be made from different materials, depending on the goods to be shipped.
 These include pallets made from wood, metal, or plastic.
-Pallets can also be selected according to the storage systems available in the warehouse, the handling equipment that can be manual or automatic, and facilities available at suppliers.
+Pallets can also be selected according to the storage systems available in the warehouse, the handling equipment that can be manual or automatic, and facilities available at supplier locations.

 MagicLogic BlackBox software includes a separate optimization engine developed specifically for palletization, including complex mixed-case pallet stacking.
 Our palletizing software can build layers and semi-layers.
 It can also automatically switch to free stacking when required.
 The main aim of our palletization engine is to achieve excellent pallet stability, maximum fill quality, and maximum load stability.
 It supports manual pack stations and robotics.

-Nowadays, more companies are choosing to automate or semi-automate their logistics operations, and BlackBox can provide packing sequences suitable for robotics.
+These days, more companies are choosing to automate or semi-automate their logistics operations, and BlackBox can provide packing sequences suitable for robotics.
 Robotics is especially useful for packaging pharmaceutical goods and the food industry, ensuring goods remain clean and hygienic during palletization.

-Our BlackBox palletization software includes configurable parameters for different end-of-arm tools and approach points, allowing users to achieve true mixed case robotized palletization; our R&D team spent considerable time solving this difficult problem effectively and is rightly proud of this achievement.
+Our BlackBox palletization software includes configurable parameters for different end-of-arm tools and approach points, allowing users to achieve true mixed case robotized palletization.
+Our R&D team spent considerable time solving this difficult problem effectively and is rightly proud of this achievement.

-Easy to Integrate with Your WMS/TMS
+Easy to integrate with your WMS/TMS

 We designed our BlackBox to be configured to work with any system that generates data to a standard schema, using powerful APIs that ensure system integrators will be up and running within a few days.

 Over half of our business focuses on providing custom solutions to meet customers’ specific requirements.
 Many of our customers need to ship products that must be packed in a certain way to ensure they arrive in perfect condition and are accepted by the end-user.
 We specialize in finding solutions for tricky problems using our decades of experience and knowledge gained within the supply chain industry.
+For more information you can reach out to our customer success team.

 Keeping Up with the Boom in eCommerce